 Divorce is among the most emotionally and legally complex events a person can go through.
 When children, shared property, retirement accounts, or significant debt are involved, trying to handle it without an attorney is rarely advisable.

 Family law attorneys assist with divorce proceedings, child custody arrangements, alimony, child support, and domestic violence protective orders.
-Even in "amicable" divorces, a lawyer can review settlement agreements to ensure your long-term interests are protected — something many people regret skipping years later.
+Even in "amicable" divorces, a lawyer can review settlement agreements to ensure your long-term interests are protected.

 Criminal Defense